GunjanMorya/My-Amazon-clone/README.md

-# Amazon-clon
+# Amazon-clone
-Try to build amazon clon using HTML and CSS
+Try to build amazon clone using HTML and CSS